evkx/evkx.github.io/content/models/mini/cooper/Cooper_SE/_index.md

 The Mini Cooper SE comes equipped with one sound system option:

-- **:**: This system features NULL speakers and delivers a maximum output of  watts.
+- **:**: Features NULL speakers and delivers a maximum output of  watts.

 ## Lights